-Patients frequently come into my office excited about the early improvement in his or her pain.
-Some even go to pain free within a few weeks after suffering from years of misery.
+Patients frequently come into my office excited about an early improvement in their pain.
+Some patients even feel pain-free within weeks, after suffering years of misery.
 The pure positive energy emanating from them is palpable and inspiring.
-After enjoying them sharing his or her story some of my first words are, “I am sorry to be the bearer of bad news but you are going to go back into the hole.
-These pain pathways are permanent.”

 It is more rational to accept that what we term adversity is simply life.
 We will all die and most of us will experience major illnesses.
 We will have close family members that will suffer the same way.
 I am not going to go into detail about all of the small and large wrongs that happen to us personally and globally.
 They are infinite.
 So why would we expect that we will not be exposed to all of this?

 The problem from a physiological perspective is that when we become frustrated at having to endure our tribulations we have now fired up our nervous system even more with stress hormones, which magnifies the physical response.
 These symptoms may include insomnia, obsessive thought patterns, body image issues, ringing in the ears, burning sensations throughout your body amongst over 30 symptoms.
 Anxiety, Anger, and Adrenaline